eftekhar-hossain/Trustworthy-ML-Project/README.md

 ```

 # Instructions
+- To run the scripts, you need to  install `Python=3.10.x`.
+All the models are implemented using `Pytorch=2.4.0`.
 - If you use any IDE, first clone (`git clone <url>`) the repository.
 Then, create a virtual environment and activate it.

     `conda create -n Trustworthy-ML-Project Python=3.10.12`<br>